OpenVisualCloud/Intel-Tiber-Broadcast-Suite/docs/plugins/media-communications-mesh.md

 | `socket_name`  | Set the memif socket name for the media data reception.  | String           | `NULL`                |                                                  |
 | `interface_id` | Set the interface ID for the media data reception.       | Integer          | `0`                   |                                                  |

-## FFmpeg Intel® Media Communications Mesh Muxer Plugin Documentation
+## FFmpeg Media Communications Mesh Muxer Plugin Documentation

 The Mesh's Muxer plugin for FFmpeg is designed to handle the transmission of media data over a network using various protocols and payload types.
 Below are the input parameters that can be configured for the Mesh's Muxer plugin.